ARM-software/CMSIS-FreeRTOS/README.md

 # CMSIS-FreeRTOS

-The branch *master* of this GitHub repository contains the CMSIS-RTOS adoption of [FreeRTOS Version 10.4.6](https://github.com/FreeRTOS/FreeRTOS/releases/download/202111.00/FreeRTOSv202111.00.zip) as it is released as Software Pack on http://www.keil.com/pack.
-The [documentation](https://arm-software.github.io/CMSIS-FreeRTOS/General/html/index.html) is available under https://arm-software.github.io/CMSIS-FreeRTOS/General/html/index.html.
+This repository contains the CMSIS-RTOS adoption of [FreeRTOS Version 10.4.6](https://github.com/FreeRTOS/FreeRTOS/releases/download/202111.00/FreeRTOSv202111.00.zip) as it is released as Software Pack on http://www.keil.com/pack.
+The [documentation](https://arm-software.github.io/CMSIS-FreeRTOS/) is available under https://arm-software.github.io/CMSIS-FreeRTOS/.

 Use *Issues* to provide feedback and report problems for CMSIS FreeRTOS implementation.

-Note: The *branch* develop of this GitHub repository reflects our current state of development and is constantly updated.
-It gives our users and partners contiguous access to the development.
-It allows you to review the work and provide feedback or create pull requests for contributions.
+Use *main* branch for pull-requests.

+Note: Branches *develop* and *master* will be deprecated.
+Please update your fork and switch to branch *main* to track the latest state of development.

 ## Directory Structure